 The JENOPTIK AG Executive Board and Supervisory Board support the recommendations of the “Government Commission on the German Corporate Governance Code” and state that pursuant to § 161 Para.
 1 Sent.
 1 of the German Stock Corporation Act:

-Since the last declaration of conformity dated June 2, 2015, the recommendations of the “Government Commission on the German Corporate Governance Code” (“Code”) in the version dated June 24, 2014 have been complied with the following exceptions stated under 1. to 3. and will be followed with the exceptions stated under 1. to 4. in future with the exceptions in the version dated May 5, 2015:
+Since the last declaration of conformity dated December 9, 2015, the recommendations of the “Government Commission on the German Corporate Governance Code” (“Code”) have been followed and will be followed in future with the following exceptions stated under 1. to 4. in the version dated May 5, 2015:

 1. In accordance with Point 4.2.3 Para.
 2 Sent.
 6 of the Code, the remuneration of the Executive Board shall be capped both overall and in respect of its variable components.

 This new recommendation, which was added to the Code dated May 13, 2013 has not been followed and will not be followed for the time being.
 It is planned, however, to follow this recommendation when new contracts with the members of the Executive Board will be concluded.